Killing vector fields on Riemannian and Lorentzian 3-manifolds: Introduction

 The aim of this paper is to give a complete local classification of all Riemannian 3-manifolds $(M,g)$ that admit a nonvanishing Killing vector field $T$.
 In fact this classification will also yield a related one: that of all \emph{Lorentzian} 3-manifolds supporting a \emph{timelike} Killing vector field.
 Our classification proceeds by considering the special case when $T$ has constant length: the general case follows from this one by applying a conformal change by the factor of $g(T,T$).
 But in fact there are important reasons for imposing this condition.
 One of them is that constant length allows us to adapt the machinery of the \emph{Newman-Penrose formalism} \cite{newpen62}\,---\,a construct that originated in 4-dimensional Lorentzian geometry\,---\,to the setting of 3-dimensional Riemannian geometry; see also \cite{schmidt2014,NC,bettiol2018}, wherein similar frame techniques have been applied in dimension 3.

 As shown in Section \ref{sec:NP} below, constant length is a prerequisite for this formalism.
 But more importantly, our interest in constant length arises from what we regard as the ``canonical" constant length Killing vector field in dimension 3: the unit length Killing vector field $T$ on $(\mathbb{S}^3,\mathring{g})$ tangent to the Hopf fibration, where $\mathring{g}$ is the standard (round) metric.
 Given the special geometry of $(\mathbb{S}^3,\mathring{g})$ as a spherical space form, and the presence of such a vector field on it, we take our motivation from the following questions: \begin{enumerate}[leftmargin=*] \item[1.]
 Can one classify locally all Riemannian 3-manifolds admitting a constant length Killing vector field?
 Do they take on a ``canonical" form? \item[2.]
-What is the relationship between the existence of constant length Killing vector fields on the one hand, and metrics of constant positive curvature on the other? \item[3.]
 If a Riemannian 3-manifold admits a constant length Killing vector field, then when will it be locally conformally flat, as with $(\mathbb{S}^3,\mathring{g})$? \end{enumerate} (Yet another path of inquiry, which we do not pursue here, would be to examine when the circle action provided by a constant length Killing vector field is free, and the role that sectional curvature plays in this; see \cite{BN}.)
 A complete answer to our first question above is provided in our first Theorem: